 The UNLV Health Law Program hosts a robust speaker series designed to encourage thoughtful dialogue and provide faculty, students, and partners with the opportunity to meet nationally and internationally recognized experts in areas that lie at the intersection of health and law.

-November 2, 2017: Judith Daar, JD, Dean and Professor of Law, Whittier Law School, and Clinical Professor of Medicine, University of California Irvine School of Medicine (Third Annual Health Law Lecture: "Contemporary Dilemmas in Reproductive Medicine").
+November 2, 2017: Judith Daar, JD, Dean and Professor of Law, Whittier Law School, and Clinical Professor of Medicine, University of California Irvine School of Medicine (Third Annual Health Law Lecture: "A Clash at the Petri Dish: Transferring Embryos With Known Genetic Anomalies").

 March 1, 2017: Mark Kuczewski, PhD, The Fr.
 Michael I. English, SJ, Professor of Medical Ethics; Chair, Department of Medical Education; and Director, Neiswanger Institute for Bioethics & Health Policy, Loyola University Chicago ("DREAMers of DACA Status Welcome: Undocumented Immigrants and Medical Education").